sigdba/sig-shared-sceptre/templates/EcsCluster/readme.md

 ## sceptre_user_data

-- `node_security_groups` (List of string) - List of security group IDs which will be assigned to all container instances.

-- `ingress_cidrs` (List of string) - List of CIDRs which will be allowed to communicate with the container instances.
-This must include at least the load-balancer subnets which will be associated with services on this cluster.

-- `subnet_ids` (List of string) - IDs of the subnets where container instances will be created.
-These should be "private" subnets behind a NAT.

-- `scaling_groups` (List of [ScalingGroupModel](#ScalingGroupModel)) - One or more `scaling_group` objects defining the EC2
-                       Auto-Scaling Group(s) which will provide container
-                       instances for the cluster.

-- `tags` (Dict[string:string]) - Tags to apply to the cluster and ASG EC2 instances.

-- `cluster_tags` (Dict[string:string]) - Tags to apply to the cluster.

 - `asg_tags` (Dict[string:string]) - Tags to apply to all ASG EC2 instances.

 - `auto_scaling_enabled` (boolean) - When true, auto-scaling features will be enabled on the cluster based on ECS capacity providers.